 Grading of in-class presentations, participation, in-class exams, or assignments submitted as hard copy can be included in your gradebook as non-submission assignments.

 Like an Excel spreadsheet, grades can easily be entered and updated directly within the Canvas Gradebook.
 Use the keyboard Enter and Arrow Keys to quickly enter grades.
+Click on the arrow inside each cell to make comments or change the submission status.

 For assignments where the majority of students are to receive the same grade, use the Default Grade option to bulk update each student's grade for an individual assignment.